mcolomerc/cfk-k3d-labs/cfk-pod-sch/Readme.md

 Reduce the risk of privilege escalation attacks in your cluster by telling Kubernetes to schedule your CFK workloads on nodes with certain capabilities.

 Performance does not only mean that most messages are delivered with super low-latency or super high-throughput.
 It also means that the performance of the cluster is constant in time and without any significant spikes.

 Noisy neighbours are just one possible cause of performance issues.

+## Versions

+* Confluent version used: `7.3.0`

+* Weave Scope version used: `v1.13.2`

 ## One Replica per Node